Imagen con Botón

 Filing the EOIR 42B Form

 The first step in your application journey is to accurately complete and submit the EOIR 42B form.
 This form is critical as it requires you to provide detailed information regarding three essential qualifying factors: your physical presence in the United States, your moral character, and the hardship that you or your family would face if you were to be removed from the country.
-It is important to ensure that all information is truthful and thoroughly documented, as inaccuracies can lead to delays or denials in your application.
+It is crucial to ensure that all information is truthful and thoroughly documented, as inaccuracies can lead to delays or denials in your application.
+For instance, if you have lived in the U.S. for a significant period, you should include evidence such as utility bills, lease agreements, or school records to substantiate your claim of continuous presence.

 Gathering Evidence